aabeveridge/aabeveridge.github.io/markdown/cv.md

 "Writing through Big Data: New Challenges and Possibilities for Data-Driven Arguments."
 Under Review.

 "The Markdown Movement: Writing's Influence on Markup."
-In progress.
+Under Review.

 <!--"Genre and Public Rhetoric: Digital blah blah blah."
 In progress.-->